educatedCaveman/SS-BAM/report.md

 ### Assumptions

-- the draw-weight of each band will not change between shots
+1. the draw-weight of each band will not change between shots
-- the slack length of each band will not change between shots
+2. the slack length of each band will not change between shots
-- the final draw length of each shot will not change between shots
+3. the final draw length of each shot will not change between shots
-- the effect of air resistance is ignored
+4. the effect of air resistance is ignored
+5. each band acts as an ideal spring, having a linear stress-strain curve

 # Results